nate-craft/Environment/README.md

 ## Keymap

-L-Ctrl and L-Alt are swapped.
-All mentions below will reference where the keys appear in person, not to the system (e.g., Alt+B refers to pressing the Alt, then B).
+In my sway configuration, L-Ctrl and L-Alt are swapped.
+The keymapping below shows what is actually being pressed, but this may appear differently in the sway configuration file when examined.

 ### Navigation